Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 How does the gamma knife treatment work?

-A Gamma Knife procedure treats brain lesions with enough gamma irradiation to control them, so that they disappear, shrink or stop growing.
+A Gamma Knife procedure treats brain lesions with enough gamma radiation to control them, so that they disappear, shrink or stop growing.
 It can be used to treat targets even in the most critical, difficult-to-access areas of the brain without delivering significant radiation doses to healthy normal brain tissue.

 Dedicated to the brain